begin with a free consultation (949) 870-3800

 The Legal Framework of an Orange County Construction Accident

 Understanding your legal options is an important step after a construction injury.
-In California, if you’re hurt on the job, you may have access to two different legal paths: a workers’ compensation claim and a third-party personal injury lawsuit.
+In California, if you’re hurt on the job, you may have access to two different legal paths: a workers’ compensation claim and a third-party personal injury claim.

 These are separate systems with different rules, and in many cases, you may be able to pursue both.
 An experienced Orange County construction site injury lawyer can help you move through both processes.